Sahlgrenska University Hospital

 -

-Which works better for trigger finger: a shot or a snip?
+Which works best for trigger finger: injection or minor surgery?

 Phase: NA • Sponsor: Sahlgrenska University Hospital • Aim: Symptom relief